 C.2.
 FUNCTIONAL PRIORITIZATION

 Specific Aim 2.
-Develop tools to analyze the functional impact of .
+Develop tools to analyze the functional impact of structural variants.

-Rationale Complex SVs are frequently associated genetic diseases and are responsible for more nucleotide variation than single nucleotide polymorphism.
-Despite their relevance, little is known about their functional impact a genome-wide .
-These events are disproportionately observed in the noncoding part of the genome we anticipate that comprehensive assessment of functional impact will require the integration of large-scale data resources such as ENCODE, 1000 G and GTEx.
-We also anticipate that this proposal will catalogue the largest number of SVs so far; therefore, new methods to functionally prioritize SVs and select aassociation studies will be necessary.
+Rationale.
+Complex SVs are frequently associated with genetic diseases and are responsible for more nucleotide variation in the human genome than single nucleotide polymorphisms.
+Despite their relevance, little is known about their functional impact at a genome-wide level.
+These events are disproportionately observed in the non-coding part of the genome; hence, we anticipate that comprehensive assessment of the functional impact of SVs will require the integration of large-scale data resources such as ENCODE, 1000 GP and GTEx.
+We also anticipate that this proposal will catalogue the largest number of SVs so far; therefore, new methods to functionally prioritize SVs and select appropriate subsets for association studies will be necessary.

+Preliminary data.

-Preliminary e have intensively studied the distinct features of SVs originatfrom different mechanisms {24092746,26028266}.
-The most notable type, NAHR, is associated with activating enhancers and open chromatin environment.
-Our analysis also showed that microinsertions flanking breakpoints are templated from late replicating genome with characteristic distances from breakpoints.
-These results not only shed light on SV form but also indicate differences in functional impacts of different SV types We also performed SV mechanism annotations for the 1000Phase 3 deletions using BreakSeq\ cite{20037582} categoriz 29,774 deletions into NAHR, NHR,TEI and VNTR by their creation mechanisms.
-Among these, NHR the most prevalent mechanism (~73% of all categorized deletions) [1000G Phase3 SV reference].
+Mutational mechanisms and patterns of selection of structural variants revealed by analysis of 1,092 genomes.
+The sequence content of SVs, in particular the bases around their breakpoints, carry important information about SV origin.
+Using datasets from 1000GP, we have intensively studied the distinct features of SVs originating from different mechanisms {24092746,26028266}.
+The most notable type, non-allelic homologous recombination (NAHR), is associated with activating enhancers and an open chromatin environment.
+Our analysis also showed that microinsertions flanking non-homologous breakpoints are templated from late replicating genome loci with characteristic distances from breakpoints.
+These results not only shed light on mechanisms underlying SV formation but also indicated differences in functional impacts of different SV types We also performed SV mechanism annotations for the 1000GP Phase 3 deletions using BreakSeq\ cite{20037582}, categorizing 29,774 deletions into NAHR, non-homologous recombination (NHR), transposable element insertions (TEI) and variable number tandem repeat (VNTR) by their creation mechanisms.
+Among these, NHR proved to be the most prevalent mechanism (~73% of all categorized deletions) [1000G Phase3 SV reference].

 C.2.2.2 Functional Impact in Genes and Pseudogenes